GeodAIsics/TractLearn-WholeBrain/README.md

 ![alt text](https://geodaisics.files.wordpress.com/2020/12/group.png "Group directory tree view")

+You need to add the group directory at the end of the line + the FOD image Name (eg. wmfod.mif)

 ```
 python Register_fod2template.py ./GroupDirectory/ FOD_image_Name
 ```
-You need to add the subjects directory at the end of the line + the FOD image Name (eg. wmfod.mif)

 Input: One folder group_directory/ containing the template file + Python scripts and one folder subjects_directory/ containing all individual files (FOD maps +  tractseg_output/TOM_tracking).
 Output: In the folder working_directory/transformed_template, all transformed FOD maps.
 In the folder working_directory/warp_template, all the warp files.